Orthopaedic Journal of MP Chapter

 The study was conducted in the Department of Orthopedics, Traumatology and Reconstructive surgery Sri Aurobindo Medical College and Post Graduate Institute, Indore on total 30 patients, 15 for nail and 15 for bridge plate, from September 2012 to September 2014.

-Age: >18 yrs, Both sex, Humeral shaft fractures treated within 1week by nailing or plating, Patients with grades 1 and 2 open fractures, Polytrauma, Unstable fractures
+Inclusion criteria: Age: >18 yrs, Both sex, Humeral shaft fractures treated within 1week by nailing or plating, Patients with grades 1 and 2 open fractures, Polytrauma, Unstable fractures

-Epiphyseal plate open, Fracture line extending into the metaphysis, Patients with grade 3 compound fractures, Patients with pathological fractures, Patients with neglected fractures of the humerus.
+Exclusion criteria: Epiphyseal plate open, Fracture line extending into the metaphysis, Patients with grade 3 compound fractures, Patients with pathological fractures, Patients with neglected fractures of the humerus.

 The patients presenting to the hospital with humerus diaphyseal fracture and fulfilling inclusion criteria were randomised by computer generated table and treated surgically by bridge plating or interlocking nailing.
+Only ante-grade nailing was done because of greater familiarity with the method among the

+surgeons.
+From the second day, isometric exercises were carried out.
 For bridge plating only anterior surface of humerus was used.
 In all cases minimally invasive approach was used.
 Reduction was achieved by manual traction.

+Immediate active mobilization was done in all cases.
+All patients were followed up in outpatient for Clinical and radiological assessment at 6weeks and at 3, 6 months.
 The outcomes were assessed in terms of functional outcome, ability to return to previous jobs after 6 months, union time, union rate and the incidence of complications.
 Functional outcome was assessed using the American Shoulder and Elbow Surgeons Score.

 Results